 How long does it take?

-Our expedition to Aconcagua is 21 days long.
+Our expedition to Aconcagua is 21 days long, including travel from Dublin to Mendoza and back.
 We carefully calculate our trek to best acclimatise to the mountain, and reach the summit in the safest way.
 The trip includes 16 days of trekking, and we also have rest days for acclimatisation and to practice skills for high altitude trekking.

-Read our blog post about how long it takes to climb Aconcagua here
+Read our blog post about how long it takes to climb Aconcagua for more details!

 Is it safe to climb Aconcagua?